117. LED Glare: Why It Matters and How to Minimize It for Optimal Lighting

 Office and Workplace Lighting

 Don’t know how to choose the best LED lighting for the workplace?
 In commercial offices, minimizing glare from LED lighting is crucial for employee productivity and comfort.
-Using anti-glare lighting solutions, such as diffused LED panel lights or troffer fixtures with adjustable brightness, can significantly reduce eye strain.
+Using anti-glare lighting solutions, such as diffused LED panel lights or troffer fixtures with adjustable brightness, can significantly reduce eye strain and better support eye health.
 Positioning lights away from computer screens and reflective surfaces also helps avoid direct glare.

 Warehouse and Manufacturing Facilities